12 Gym & Fitness Website Design Examples (2026)

 Radically inclusive identity built from founder story

-“BE A BODY” scrolls across the top of EVERYBODY’s homepage like a marquee.
+EVERYBODY’s homepage leads with identity.
 Founded by Sam Rypinski and Lake Sharp after meeting in a feminist business class, the gym was built as a direct response to oppressive gym culture Sam experienced before and after transitioning.
-That origin story tells a specific audience (people who feel unwelcome at traditional gyms) that this space was literally built for them.
+The messaging makes the target audience clear from the first scroll.

-Four class categories (MOVE, BUILD, RISE, HEAL) and $14 drop-in pricing make the entry point accessible.
-The site runs on Squarespace with strong brand consistency, but the conversion mechanics are basic.
-No chat, no phone number, and the path from “I’m interested” to “I’m booked” takes more clicks than it should.
+Classes are named by outcome, not format (no intimidating jargon), and $14 drop-in pricing means a new visitor can try one without committing.
+The site runs on Squarespace with strong brand consistency, but the conversion mechanics are basic: no chat, no phone number, and the path from “I’m interested” to “I’m booked” takes more clicks than it should.

 Equinox